shishir36/Influence-of-Deforestation-on-Microclimate/README.md

 # Influence of deforestation on microclimatological conditions during a dry period in the mountain rain forest

-The aim of this is to determine the microclimatological conditions along a land use gradient in the Andes mountain rain forest in South Ecuador in a height level of approximately 2000m using the observational data obtained at the two eddy-covariance stations.
+The aim of this is to determine the microclimatological conditions along a land use gradient of the study area in a height level of approximately 2000m using the observational data obtained at the two eddy-covariance stations.

 ## Data